 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the designated lead for Safeguarding is Miss Harper.
-In her absence, Mrs Canham and Mrs Calvert will act accordingly.
+We are all responsible for ensuring that each child remains safe, however the designated lead for Safeguarding is Mrs Young.
+In her absence, Mr Quinn and Mrs Calvert will act accordingly.
 If you have any safeguarding concerns regarding a child, please contact the school without hesitation.
 Our safeguarding governor is Mr Martin Cottle.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 On-going checks and ‘whistle-blowing’ are in line with current policy.